anyone2/IndigoPlugin-APC-PDU-Control/README.md

     Note: Write+ is preferred since it allows someone to be logged into the Web Portal and still allow Indigo to change an outlets state.

-Screenshot of the required configuration screen on an APC AP9211 MasterSwitch Unit ￼
+Screenshot of the required configuration on an APC AP9211 MasterSwitch Unit ￼
 * (Insert screenshot here)